hyperledger/iroha-2-docs/src/api/config/genesis-params.md

-The warning will be printed if [`genesis.private_key`](#genesis-private-key) and [`--submit-genesis`](../cli#submit-genesis) are used without each other.
+The warning will be printed if the [`genesis.private_key`](#genesis-private-key) and [`--submit-genesis`](../cli#submit-genesis) are used without each other.